-The maximum total jurisdiction grant award limit for awards including ED program activities is \$3.75 million.
-Applicants that wish to include ED activities in their application may include up to \$250,000 above the \$3.5 million CD jurisdiction limit.
-ED OTC projects may apply for up to \$6 million in funding - total including all activities, both CD and ED.
-Applicants may not apply for both a \$6 million ED OTC project and additional CD activities that would exceed the \$6 million cap.
+Maximum total grant award limit is \$6 million, including all Activities except ED OTC, Colonia, and Native American set-asides.
 ED OTC is a stand-alone application subject to the ED OTC limits noted below.
 This maximum does not include Program Income.
 Jurisdictions that commit Program Income to an Activity may exceed the maximum grant award total including Program Income.
-The new grant award for an ED

-OTC activity shall not exceed the maximum per jurisdiction limit of \$6 million.
-ED jurisdiction limits do not apply to Colonia and Native American set-asides.
+The new grant award shall not exceed the maximum per jurisdiction limit of \$6 million.
+ED limits do not apply to Colonia and Native American set-asides.

-The below limits are new grant award limits per Activity.
+The below limits are new grant awards limits per Activity.
 Program Income is not included in either Activity or jurisdiction award limits.
 Total Activity budgets may exceed the award limits when Program Income is budgeted to the Activity; however, the new grant award per Activity shall not exceed the maximums below.
 Per Activity limits do not apply to Colonia and Native American set-asides.
 The maximums per application type are as follows: